3 school girls move out of their houses with extremely childish and foolish dream to meet their k-pop stars.

 Being a fan of someone

-every one of us today specially the youth are the part of
+is not a bad thing every one of us today specially the youth are the part of what they call fandom – and the huge craze of

-hidden, the problem arises when affection towards love stars
+BTS fandom is not hidden, the problem arises when affection towards love stars

 increase at such a level which ultimately harm the fans themselves.